engie-group/shaystack/README.md

 The time series to manage history must be referenced in the entity, with the `hisURI` tag.
 This URI may be relative and must be in parquet format.

+Because this provider use a local cache with the parsing version of S3 file, it's may be possible to see different versions if AWS use multiple instance of lambda.
+To fixe that, the environment variable `REFRESH` can be set to a delay to refresh the cache (Default value is 15m).
+Every quarter of an hour, each lambda check the list of version of this file, and refresh the cache in memory, at the time time.
+If a new version is published juste before you start the lambda, it's may be possible you can't see this version.
+You must wait the end of the current quarter.

+If you limit the concurrency of lambda to 1, this synchronisation between lambda is not activate.

 ### Using with Excel or PowerBI
 Because the default negotiated format is CSV, you can call theses API with PowerQuery/